 The second improvement brings a change in the custom report resolver APIs so that implementer has access to additional information while resolving the report.

-See Reporting in action and check how much it can do out of the box.
+See Telerik’s Report Designer in action and check how much it can do out of the box

 Check out the offers.
-Purchase an individual license or treat yourself to one of our bundles.
+Purchase an individual license for .NET reporting or treat yourself to one of our bundles.